 Sociopaths are often completely oblivious to sarcasm.
 They often use words in their ordinary dictionary meaning.

 But the widespread sarcasm can be an advantage for sociopaths.

 It allows them to speak their mind sincerely, such as their desire to exploit their admirers or kill cute animals, and actually have people laugh it off, thinking that they’re joking.

 #9.
 They Are Excellent At Deceit

-When showing their true feelings (or lack thereof) or to expressing their true thoughts might get them in trouble or cause them to be branded as an antisocial, sociopaths would simply lie.
+When showing their true feelings (or lack thereof) or expressing their true thoughts might get them in trouble or cause them to be branded as antisocial, sociopaths would simply lie.

 One study conducted by Yaling Yang of the University of Southern California revealed that habitual liars had on average 22 percent to 26 percent more white matter in their prefrontal cortex than both the normal and antisocial controls.

-White matter is the groups of brain cells that carries electrical signals from one group of neurons to another, connecting the different parts of the brain.
+White matter is the group of brain cells that carry electrical signals from one group of neurons to another, connecting the different parts of the brain.